mabushelbaia/encs4110/docs/setup.md

-# 🚀 Setting Up Keil uVision5 for TM4C123GH6PM (Tiva C LaunchPad)
+# 🚀 Keil uVision5 IDE Setup
 This guide walks you through installing everything needed to program the **TM4C123GH6PM** microcontroller using **Keil uVision5** on **Windows 10/11**.